Vadim2308/getAllusers/README.md

-getting all users fron JSON
+getting all users from JSON